-How to start pepper farming in Nigeria to make money.
+How to start a profitable pepper farming in Nigeria.

 Pepper is a garden-variety agricultural farming that has been raking a lot of money to agribusiness in the country.
 The plant is very common in most Nigerian homes, and this has created a good business venture.